-[00:21:50] Jeffrey Rosen: Thank you so much for that, Ken Kersch, and for that extremely clear and concise summary of the conservative case against the New Deal constitutional revolution.
-You argue that in areas ranging from executive power to the limits of congressional power and the separation of powers, to the non-delegation doctrine, to the scope of the regulatory state, conservatives argued that the Supreme Court was wrong in 1937 to abandon the founders Constitution and to embrace a new and far more robust notion of national power.
-Now let's take a round to the debate this crucial question which has such important consequences today.
-Jeff Shesol, what does history teach us in your view about whether or not the court was right to shift course?
-Progressives argue that it was absolutely right and that whether prompted by the court-packing threat or not, the new and more expansive notion of federal power was responsive to the shifting needs of a modern economy in modern society, and conservatives disagree for the reasons that Ken Kersch well argued.
+[00:21:04] Jeffrey Rosen: Thank you so much for that, Ken Kersch, and for that extremely clear and concise summary of the conservative case against the New Deal constitutional revolution.
+You argue that in areas ranging from executive power to the limits of congressional power, and the separation of powers, to the non-delegation doctrine, to the scope of the regulatory state, conservatives argued that the Supreme Court was wrong in 1937 to abandon the founders' Constitution and to embrace a new and far more robust notion of national power.

+[00:21:35] Jeffrey Rosen: Now let's take a round to debate this crucial question, which has such important consequences today.
+Jeff Shesol, what does history teach us, in your view, about whether or not the Court was right to shift course?
+Progressives argue that it was absolutely right, and that whether prompted by the court-packing threat or not, the new and more expansive notion of federal power was responsive to the shifting needs of a modern economy and modern society.
+And conservatives disagree, for the reasons that Ken Kersch well argued.
 What is your view and what can history teach us?

-[00:22:58] Jeff Shesol: Well, I think it's a great question, Jeff, and an important one in our own time as well as in the 1930s.
-And I think that it's important to note that there are at least two primary traditions in considering the Constitution and interpreting the Constitution.
-And I think, you know, Ken is absolutely right that conservatives no less than Roosevelt believed that the future of democracy, the survival of democracy was at stake.
-I talked a bit earlier about why Roosevelt took that view and conservatives certainly believe, not just on the court but elsewhere in the country, believed that if Roosevelt was able to achieve his purposes that we would in fact be a European style dictatorship with that degree of concentration of power at the top.
+[00:22:13] Jeff Shesol: Well, I think it's a great question, Jeff, and an important one in our own time as well as in the 1930s.
+And I think that it's important to note that there are at least two primary traditions in considering the Constitution and interpreting the Constitution, and I think Ken is absolutely right, that conservatives no less than Roosevelt believed that the the future of democracy, the survival of democracy was at stake.
+I talked a bit earlier about why Roosevelt took that view, and conservatives certainly believed, not just on the Court but elsewhere in the country, believed that if Roosevelt was able to achieve his purposes, that we would in fact be a European style dictatorship with that degree of concentration of power at the top.

-[00:23:46] Jeff Shesol: At the same time I think that it's important to unpack a little bit the traditions that they asserted as they were reflected in Supreme Court decisions.
-There is certainly a tradition in this country going back to the founding, of limited government.
-And that had been the prevailing tradition through the 19th century and into the 20th.
-And yet the way it was being reflected in Supreme Court decisions of that sort of extended period in the late 19th century to the early 20th century, was through doctrines like liberty of contract, that rested on a false understanding of how actual power is exerted in the economy broadly, but also within any given workplace.
+[00:23:00] Jeff Shesol: At the same time, I think that it's important to unpack a little bit, the traditions that they asserted as they were reflected in Supreme Court decisions.
+There is certainly a tradition in this country going back to the founding of limited government, and that had been the prevailing tradition through the 19th century and into the 20th.
+And yet the way it was being reflected in Supreme Court decisions of that sort of extended period in the late 19th century to the early 20th century was through doctrines like Liberty of Contract that rested on a false understanding of how actual power is exerted in the economy broadly, but also within any given workplace.
+And it became clearer over the course of this run of not just New Deal cases, New Deal proper, but also when the Court was considering these state reforms and state minimum wages, some of which had been on the books since the beginning of the 20th century.

-[00:24:28] Jeff Shesol: And it became clearer over the course of this run of not just New Deal cases, New Deal proper, but also when the court was considering these state reforms state minimum wages, some of which had been on the book since the beginning of the 20th century.
-That the court appeared to many to be resorting to any doctrinal means necessary to knock down reforms that it disagreed with.
-That it was not simply this notion of liberty of contract, it was not simply a kind of benighted and formalistic and increasingly anachronistic understanding of what constituted interstate commerce which earned the court's conservatives a rebuke from Chief Justice Hughes in one of the pivotal cases of 1937 when he said that the court essentially needs to confront, in his words, the plainest facts of our national life.
+[00:23:58] Jeff Shesol: The Court appeared to many to be resorting to any doctrinal means necessary to knock down reforms that it disagreed with, that it was not simply this notion of Liberty of Contract.
+It was not simply a kind of benighted and formalistic and increasingly anachronistic understanding of what constituted interstate commerce, which earned the Court's conservatives a rebuke from Chief Justice Hughes in one of the pivotal cases of 1937 when he said the Court essentially needs to confront, in his words, the plainest facts of our national life.